-Correlating the change in injection rate to the behaviour of other parameters in the well can be used to provide a checkpoint against carbon migration from the well or other losses during the process.
-Utilisation of a machine learning (ML) method to predict injection rate deltas based on monitoring well data can be used to validate carbon containment throughout the injection of the well as well.

 Literature Review

 Various authors have tried numerous methods to forecast future trends based on past data.
 Work by De Gooijer and Hyndman [6], for instance, reviewed a series of time-series forecast models over a 25-year period, from 1985 to 2005.
 Their review highlighted various models being developed and applied in a myriad of scenarios related to finance, statistics and manufacturing, and included methods such as (a) exponential smoothing [7, 8], (b) Autoregressive Integrated Moving Average (ARIMA) [9], (c) seasonal models [10], (d) state space and structural models and the Kalman filter [11], (e) nonlinear models [12], (f) long-range dependence models, including the family of Autoregressive Fractionally Integrated Moving Average (ARFIMA) models [13], (g) Autoregressive Conditional Heteroskedasticity/Generalized Autoregressive Conditional Heteroskedasticity (ARCH/GARCH) models [14], and (h) count data forecasting [15].

-Within reservoir engineering, the prediction of hydrocarbon and water rates from geological formations can be attributed as a time-series forecasting problem.
+Within reservoir engineering, the extrapolation of hydrocarbon and water recovery rates from geological formations into the future can be viewed as a type of time-series forecasting.
 Empirical solutions developed by Arps [16], referred to as decline curve analysis (DCA) technique is one of the earliest methods to address this problem.
 The method is based on a curve-fit principle, where one would attempt to fit either exponential, hyperbolic or harmonic curve to historical flow production rate as a function of time.
-Equation 2 shows the general form of the equation:
+Equation 1 shows the general form of the equation, while Equation 2 and Equation 3 are more specialised forms of the equation: